Approximate Border Location

 The EU Border Procedure

 The border crossing procedure is a rigorous process, reflecting its status as an entry point into the EU.
 You will first complete exit formalities at one country’s checkpoint and then proceed to the other country’s checkpoint for entry inspection.
 As an EU entry point, the checks by the Bulgarian Border Police and customs authorities are thorough.
 You will need a valid passport, vehicle registration, and international insurance (Green Card).
 As a smaller crossing, the process is generally faster and more personal than at the main highways, but the checks are still meticulous.
-You should be prepared for a full inspection.
+You should be prepared for a full inspection; recent traveler reports from 2025-2026 confirm short processing times with light queues.

 The Surrounding Region: Bulgaria Side